stac-utils/stac-server/README.md

 ### System and Integration Tests

-The System and Integration tests use an Elasticsearch server running in Docker and an instance of the API using [Serverless Offline](https://www.npmjs.com/package/serverless-offline).
+The System and Integration tests use an Elasticsearch server running in Docker and a local instance of the API.

-When the integration tests run, they:
+When the system tests run, they:

 1. Wait for Elasticsearch to be available
 1. Delete all indices from Elasticsearch
 1. Add indices and test data to Elasticsearch
-1. Move any existing `serverless.yml` file to `serverless.yml.original`
-1. Create a `serverless.yml` file to support serverless-offline
-1. Build the packages
-1. Start an instance of the API using serverless-offline.
+1. Start an instance of the API.
 That API will be available at <http://localhost:3000/dev/>
 1. Wait for the API to be available
-1. Run the integration tests in `./tests/integration/test_*.js`
+1. Run the integration tests in `./tests/system/test_*.js`
-1. Remove the serverless.yml file
-1. Restore `serverless.yml.original` to `serverless.yml`, if necessary
 1. Stop the API

-Before running the integration tests, make sure to start Elasticsearch using:
+Before running the system tests, make sure to start Elasticsearch using:

 ```sh
 docker-compose up -d